This CEO's Small Insurance Firm Mostly Turned A Profit Under Obamacare. Here's How

 For example, transportation is an issue for his company's customers.
 They often take the bus to medical appointments, he says, so would rather see a doctor close to home, than at an academic hospital 30 miles away.

 "We don't contract with every hospital and every doctor," he admits.
 "It's not everyone, but it's enough so that you can find a doctor and the hospital and the services you need."
-His now company operates in 12 states and Puerto Rico.
+His company now operates in 12 states and Puerto Rico.

 While some have criticized narrow insurance networks for not offering consumers enough choice, especially of medical specialists, having fewer doctors in the Molina Healthcare network has meant lower costs for the company and its customers.
 That means the health insurance company has been able to earn a modest profit — roughly 1 percent in the first couple years of Obamacare.